 Arson charges are serious and have serious penalties.
-Call a Pennsylvania based arson lawyer today to help you fight the charges against you.
+Call a Philadelphia arson lawyer today to help you fight the charges against you.

 The Commonwealth of Pennsylvania defines arson when a person